 The APEC Accelerator Network initiative was launched in 2013 to help Asia-Pacific startups gain access to venture capital funding and business mentoring.
 In 2014, the APEC Accelerator Network selected six startups from the region to participate in the Intel Global Challenge and the Siemens New Venture Forum in Silicon Valley USA, where they received awards and venture capital funding.
 See more in a recent APEC feature success story.

-In September 2014, the 21st Small and Medium Enterprises Ministerial Meeting (SMEMM) was held in Nanjing, China under the theme “Innovation and Sustainability”.
-At the meeting, Ministers:
+In September 2015, the 22nd Small and Medium Enterprises Ministerial Meeting (SMEMM) was held in Iloilo, the Philippines under the theme “Mainstreaming MSMEs in the Global Economy”.
+At the meeting, Ministers instructed APEC officials to:

 John M. ANDERSEN (Mr)